Zz1momode/Acc102-Track4/README.md

 - Interactive stock selection

 ## Data Source
-Data is obtained from Yahoo Finance using the yfinance library.
+Data is obtained using the Akshare library.
+Because during my attempt to access Yahoo Finance, I encountered a situation where I was unable to obtain data
 ## How to Run
 1. Open the notebook (.ipynb file)
 2. Run all cells